Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/static/testing/testing.md

 #### As a reader and returning visitor to the website :

 * As a reader, I want to be encouraged to read more so that I can reach my reading goal
-- User can log in to access their personal profile in which they can complete a reading commitment goal to make sure they reach their goal.
+- Users can log in to an accesersonal profile in which they can complete a reading commitment goal to make sure they reach their goal.

 * As a reader, I want to see my reading goals progress so that I can be motivated to read more
 - Reader has access to a section Insights in their profile in which they can see the number of books saved and reviewed.
-It is specified that is feature is being working on.
+It is specified that is feature is being worked on.

 * As a reader, I want to build a list of my future readings, so that I don't lose time browsing online for new books
-- User is able to save books from readflix and collections page to their wishlist.
-This funtionnality is available only to the ones with an account.
+- Users can save books from the readflix and collections page to their wishlist.
+This functionality is available only to the ones with an account.

 * As a reader, I want to be able to manage a list of future readings so that I know what would be my next purchase
 - Reader has access to a wishlist section in their profile in which they can view and remove books.